artefactual/atom-docs/admin-manual/security/csp-headers.rst

 ===============================

-Content Security Policy (`CSP`_) headers are a critical component of web security, serving as a robust defense against a wide range of online threats.
+Content Security Policy (`CSP`_) headers are a critical component of web security, serving as a robust defence against a wide range of online threats.
 These headers, which are implemented on web servers and embedded within web pages, define a set of directives that instruct a browser on how to handle and restrict the execution of various web resources, such as scripts, stylesheets, and